ecooper2/hacking-travel-predictions/README.md

 The second names the output file into which a JSON will be written (in the /update directory), containing the output predictions.

-The third and fourth options (-w or -weather) and (-t or -traffic) are optional arguments instructing the model to include:
+The three options (-w or -weather), (-t or -traffic), and (-l or -length) are optional arguments instructing the model to include:
   - Weather.
 Each historical example is classified as snow/ice, rainstorms, fog/haze, or clear.
 Including this option ensures that examples from which predictive estimates emerge are of the same weather classification as the current conditions, via NOAA's nearest gauge: http://w1.weather.gov/xml/current_obs/seek.php?state=ma&Find=Find

   - Traffic.
 Consider only historical examples with similarly free-flowing/congested traffic conditions.

+  - Length of forecast.
+If left blank, 288 five-minute predictions are generated (one day).
+Otherwise, the number of 5-minute increments can be chosen.